amida-tech/orange/README.md

 To build the app with the API running locally you must make the following edit:

-Find the file 'settings.js' in the directory '~/orange/www/js/core/constants/'
+Find the file `settings.js` in the directory `~/orange/www/js/core/constants/`

-Change the value of 'orangeApiUrl' on line 6 from 'https://orange-secure.amida-demo.com/api/v1' to 'http://localhost:5000/v1/' and save those changes.
+Change the value of `orangeApiUrl` on line 6 from `https://orange-secure.amida-demo.com/api/v1` to `http://localhost:5000/v1/` and save those changes.

 And then...